For information

 • Gel battery

-Gel cell batteries are often referred to as sealed
+Gel cell batteries are often referred to

-lead-acid (SLA) batteries due to their non-leaking
+as sealed lead-acid (SLA) batteries due

-a traditional wet cell lead-acid battery,
+Unlike a traditional wet cell lead-acid battery,

-these batteries do not need to be kept upright and are
+these batteries do not need to be kept upright and are non-spillable,

-non-spillable, therefore can be operated in virtually
+therefore can be operated in virtually any position.
+However

-any position.
-However installation upside down is not
+installation upside down is not recommended.

 As Gel cells are sealed and cannot be re-filled with